In This Article

 403 Forbidden

 Your destination server understood the request but did not respond appropriately, as you are not allowed to access that document (or the entire server).
-These are usually hard to solve, as 403 is most often returned when you need credentials or have been banned.
+These are usually hard to solve, as a 403 error means you need credentials or have been banned.

 If you have credentials, they may be included in your GET request.